Our Vision

 Welcome!

 The National Native American Law Students Association (“National NALSA”) was founded in 1970 to support law students who are interested in the study of Federal Indian Law, Tribal Law, and traditional forms of governance.
-Through NNALSA, we increase the Native American law student population and promote indigenous legal issues that affect Native communities.
+Through National NALSA, we increase the Native American law student population and promote indigenous legal issues that affect Native communities.
 We encourage Native Americans to pursue a legal education and advocate for Tribal communities.

-National NALSA supports our fellow Native American law students in community service and educational endeavors.
-National NALSA provides support for our local law school chapters with their alternative spring break programs.
+National NALSA has provided support for our local law school chapters with their alternative spring break programs.
 In past years, National NALSA helped Columbia’s and Michigan State’s alternative spring break programs.
 Columbia’s NALSA chapter assisted indigenous clients with civil needs through the Anishinabe Legal Services program.
 Michigan State’s NALSA chapter travelled to the Navajo Nation to gain practical legal skills with DNA Legal Services.
 These two alternative spring breaks are just an example of what you and your local NALSA chapter can achieve.

 National NALSA increases their presence and support through members like you.
 Your membership provides valuable resources to current and future Native American law students.
 If you are considering law school, currently enrolled, or recently graduated, consider joining National NALSA to help build a greater national chapter.
 It’s individuals like you who make our local and national chapter a greater and better organization.

-We look forward to meeting you!
+We are honored to serve you and look forward to meeting you!

-National NALSA Executive Board 2023-2024
+National NALSA Executive Board 2025-26